ginkov/ansible-tran/docs/developing_modules.rst

 There are also other useful functions in the module class, such as module.sha1(path).
 See lib/ansible/module_common.py in the source checkout for implementation details.

-Again, modules developed this way are best tested with the hacking/test-module script in the git source checkout.
+同样， modules developed this way are best tested with the hacking/test-module script in the git source checkout.
 Because of the magic involved, this is really the only way the scripts can function outside of Ansible.